NIFK15004U Political Ecology

 Identify and assess underlying assumptions and empirical evidence supporting environmental crisis narratives;

-Apply political economy to analyze concrete cases of policies, uses and practices pertaining tonature and natural resources;
+Apply political economy to analyze concrete cases of policies, uses and practices pertaining to nature and natural resources;

-Analyze dynamics of resistance and social confrontation;
+Analyze dynamics of environmental conflict and resistance.

 Reflect on what constitutes environmental change/degradation;